 However, evidence treated as confidential must of course be accessible to at least the advisers of the other party or parties.
 As decided by Upjohn L J in Re K (Infants) Ch 381 and followed in VNU Business Publications BV v Ziff Davis (UK) Limited RPC 269, any party to the proceedings has a right to see all the evidence before the comptroller on which the other party relies.
 In suitable cases access to confidential evidence may be restricted to a party’s legal representative and not given to of the party himself.
 In re Schering A G’s Patent RPC 30 it was decided by the hearing officer (and upheld by the Patents Court) that certain documents filed by applicants for a licence would be kept confidential from both the public and the patentees but that the agent who was acting for the patentees and was an employee of a subsidiary of the patentees would have access to the documents subject to undertakings as to the confidentiality of the documents to be given by the agent, his employers and the patentees.
 Since patent agents, solicitors etc are subject to a professional code of conduct, undertakings are not normally required to be given by an independent agent or solicitor.
 In Coal Industry’s Patent BL O/11/90, the hearing officer refused to order confidentiality in respect of evidence which had already been filed in High Court proceedings in which there was no suggestion that it was to be treated as confidential.

-[ Requests under rule 53(1) are handled by the relevant formalities group or Litigation Section, as appropriate, if the documents relate to formal matters.
+[ Requests under rule 53(1) are handled by the relevant formalities group or Tribunal Section, as appropriate, if the documents relate to formal matters.
 If however the document relates to substantive matters, the request is considered by the group Deputy Director (as in the case of observations filed in response to a report under s.18(3)) or by the hearing officer.
 The Deputy Director should freely consult his Divisional Director for guidance if necessary. ]

 When a direction is given to treat a document, or part of a document, as confidential, the decision should be recorded on the file to which the document relates.
 Furthermore, the person who made the request for confidentiality should be notified that their request has been allowed.

 [ When a Deputy Director or other officer decides to allow a request for confidential treatment he should enter the reasons for his decision as a minute, identifying the document(s) and directing that it is (or they are) to be treated as confidential under rule 53(1) of the Patents Rules 2007.
 When signing, he should indicate that he is acting for the comptroller.
-The file should then be referred to the divisional Head of Administration or to the Head of Litigation Section, as appropriate.
+The file should then be referred to the divisional Head of Administration or to the Head of Tribunal Section, as appropriate.
 If the request relates to a paper case, they will arrange for the document(s) to be stamped appropriately and placed on the appropriate part of the file (details are given in Chapter 12 of the Patents Formalities Manual).
 They will also arrange for a letter to be sent to the person who made the request, notifying them that their request has been allowed.
-In the very rare case where confidential treatment is to be accorded for a limited period only, the instructions in the minute should make this clear, so that the formalities group or Litigation Section can arrange for the file to be reviewed at the appropriate time.
+In the very rare case where confidential treatment is to be accorded for a limited period only, the instructions in the minute should make this clear, so that the formalities group or Tribunal Section can arrange for the file to be reviewed at the appropriate time.
 See also paragraphs 12.39-12.50 of the Formalities Manual.

 r.53(6) is also relevant